Can I install a washer/dryer combo in my NYC apartment?

 The following expert guidance will help you determine your options.

 [Editor's note: An earlier version of this post was published in November 2021.
-We are presenting it again in case you missed it.]
+We are presenting it with updated information for November 2023.]

 Check with your board or building

 There’s generally a logical reason why these appliances aren’t permitted.
-In older buildings, the waste pipes can be either too small or packed with sediment, or the building or specific line of apartments may have existing drainage issues, so adding suds can cause back ups that affect nearby apartments.
+In older buildings, the waste pipes can be either too small or packed with sediment, or the building or specific apartment line may have existing drainage issues, so adding suds can cause backups that affect nearby apartments.

 What’s more, if your washer malfunctions or overflows, it could cause damage to the floors below.
-This is why many buildings require a containment pan under the washer along with an overflow sensor in the pan and an automatic shut-off valve.
+This is why many buildings require a containment pan under the washing machine, along with an overflow sensor in the pan and an automatic shut-off valve.

 Dryers can present their own hazards (more on this to follow).
-Should you get the coveted go-ahead, you’ll still need to be mindful of wet-over-dry rules and Department of Building compliance (more on that below).
+Should you get the coveted go-ahead, you’ll still need to be mindful of Department of Building compliance (more on that below).

 Beware of wet-over-dry restrictions